 - Define how much to test and when to test.

-To know more about the different pre-employment assessment tools, read our: 52 Pre-Employment Assessment Tools compared (Feb 2020)
+💡 Pro-Tip: To know more about the different pre-employment assessment tools available, read our 52 Pre-Employment Assessment Tools compared (updated Feb 2020).

 💡 Pro-Tip: To know why online proctoring is important when adopting skill evaluation platforms, read our ultimate guide on Online Remote Proctoring.

 To take your hiring efforts to the next level, read more about the different use-cases with which you can use Adaface.